sunkara0003/CrackingTheCodingInterviews/ArraysAndStrings.md

      - Count the characters store in hashtable
      - if it is odd length string then only one character with odd count should exists.
      - if it is an even length string then all characters should be even count
+  - Solution 2: use the odd character count tradeoff with even char count finally oddcount<=1 return
+  - Solution 3:
+     - Here we dont need to return the no of odd character count taking 2nd solution as reference.
+     - we just toggle the bits that are not overrapping.
+If they do so then N&(N-1)==0 means not overlapping
+     - If there is an overlapping then N&(N-1)!=0 the toggle the mask and & with bitvector.
+     - Here bitvector is an integer of 8bit size.

 ```py
 def getCharNumber(ch):
     if ch>='a' and ch<='z' or ch>='A' and ch<='Z':